samchristywork/terminal-calendar/README.md

 ```
 Usage: terminal_calendar [options]
  -b,--num_backups The number of backup files to keep (default 10).
+Specify 0 for unlimited files.
  -c,--command     The command to be run when "printing" (default `./print.sh`).
  -d,--backup_dir  The directory to store backup files in (default ~/.terminal_calendar_backup/).
  -e,--editor      The command representing the text editor to use (default vim).